E3V3A/MMM-FlightsAbove/README.md

 Most grateful thanks to:
 * [raywo](https://github.com/raywo/) - for clarifying and fixing the API response mechanism
 * [tbbear](https://github.com/tbbear/) - for helping and clarifying JS Promises
+* [fewieden](https://github.com/fewieden) - for helping out in forums and fixing issues

 #### License